fallen-icarus/multisig-vault/README.md

 ## Features
 1. Unique vault address for every multisig
-2. Thanks to number 1: delegation controlled by the multisig
+2. Thanks to number 1: delegation and rewards controlled by the multisig
 3. Easily auditable by every multisig participant thanks to beacon tokens
 4. Reference scripts stored in the vault itself (optional)